 - Cyanogenic glucosides - metabolic enzymes and alternative physiological functions

 For students wishing to work within these topics,.
 M.Sc. and B.Sc. projects are currently available.
 Please contact firstname.lastname@example.org

 - GSTspecial: Glutathione transferases in plant specialized metabolism

 - Advancing Mass Spectrometry Imaging for plant research

 - Associate Professor Christian Janfelt, The Health Faculty, University of Copenhagen, Denmark

 - Professor Robert Edwards, Newcastle University, UK

-- Professor Ian Godwin and Kyle Lamont, University of Queensland, Australia
+- Professor Ian Godwin, University of Queensland, Australia

 - Professor Anders Meibom, University of Lausanne, Switzerland